GhentAnalysis/ttg/README.md

-# ttg
 Repository for tt+gamma analysis in the dilepton channel

-# tuples
+# Input tuples
-Tuples are produced in the heavyNeutrino framework (https://github.com/GhentAnalysis/heavyNeutrino) using option 'TTG' (basic skim of 2 leptons and 1 photon without additional requirements)
+Tuples are produced in the heavyNeutrino framework (https://github.com/GhentAnalysis/heavyNeutrino) using option 'dilep' (basic skim of 2 leptons without additional requirements).
+The branch used is currently CMSSW\_8\_0\_X

-# postprocessing of tuples
+# Structure of the repository

+## tools
+Small helper functions and scripts.

+## samples
+Contains the Sample object class and several configuration files (x-sec, styles, how to stack histograms,...) to handle them.

+## reduceTuple
-Using ttg/reduceTuple/reduceTuple.py the tuples are futher skimmed for a given lepton and photon id Some usuful variables like m(ll), m(llg), deltaR,... are added to the tuples
+The reduceTuple.py script skims the heavyNeutrino tuples based on a given lepton and photon id Some usuful variables like m(ll), m(llg), deltaR,... are added to the tuples, such that they can be fastly accessed by second-level (i.e. plotting) scripts.

-# plotting script
-See ttg/plots/ttgPlots.py
+## plots
+This directory contains the plotting scripts as well as the scripts to do the fits.
+The plotting script is called ttgPlots.py and runs over reduced tuples (as produced by the reduceTuple/reduceTuple.py scripts) which are based on the original heavyNeutrino tuples but skimmed for lepton and photon id requirements.
+The ttgPlots.py script creates plots in .png, .pdf, .root,.C and .pkl formats.
+The .pkl format is used as an input to the fitting script.